puffedo/jaggr/README.md

 Parameters:

 ```
 --base-url           - The Jenkins URL that shows all jobs to monitor.
 Required.
+--acc-insecure-conn  - Should insecure connections to Jenkins accepted?
+Default: false
 --user               - A Jenkins user that has access to the base url.
 --user-token         - The users access token (see 'Configuration' page in your Jenkins user profile).
 --config-file        - A file containing config parameters.
 Default: default.config
 --port               - The port.
 Default: 3000
 --refresh-rate       - The time between two automatic page reloads in seconds.
 Default: 60
 --image-url          - A URL that serves a background image (unless a more specific one can be found in the file system).
 Default: http://lorempixel.com/g/400/200
 --image-url-error    - A URL that serves a background image for error screens.
 Overrides the image-url parameter.).
 --image-url-green    - A URL that serves a background image for green screens.
 Overrides the image-url parameter.).
 --image-url-red      - A URL that serves a background image for red screens.
 Overrides the image-url parameter.).
 --image-url-yellow   - A URL that serves a background image for yellow screens.
 Overrides the image-url parameter.).
 ```

 All parameters can also be specified as environment variables (`USER`,